 You’ve probably written some great how-to or use case content.
 Your customer service team is probably using it in their chats with leads and customers.
 (And hopefully, you’re helping them use your marketing content!)
 Ensure customer service teams are using supporting content in their SMS support chats, too.

 Customers like reading content on their phones.
 In the first quarter of 2021, mobile devices (excluding tablets) generated 54.8% of global website traffic.
 Customers will be happy to head to your suggested content hub website or click a link in your text for a relevant helpful article they can read on the fly.

-Encouraging your customer service team to use your content in SMS chats has two key benefits.
+Encouraging your team to use your content to boost customer service in SMS chats has two key benefits.
 First, customers will be able to understand concepts faster.
 In addition, your well-written content will get more traction, so it can fulfill its ultimate purpose: helping customers get the most out of your products or services.

 4. Include relevant links in SMS follow-ups